 The San-Souci Palace commences the trail to the Citadelle.
 It is advised that visitors rent a combination of a four-wheel drive vehicle and a horse or a donkey for most of the commute as prominent areas of the trail are too steep to travel by foot.
 The Atlantic Ocean and surrounding islands can be observed on the top of the Citadelle.
 The interior of the monument which contains flights of guardrail-free stairs is also accessible.

 Royal Decameron is an all-inclusive resort located in Cote des Arcadins, Haiti.
 It is located about an hour north of Port Au Prince.
 It is popular for its all-inclusive amenities.
-My husband and I enjoyed jet skiing, the evening spectacles, and the architecture of the hotel rooms facing the beach.
+I enjoyed jet skiing, the evening spectacles, and the architecture of the hotel rooms facing the beach.
 The resort also serves as a platform for famous musicians, comedians, and other artists to showcase their talents.

 Have you ever traveled to Haiti?
 If so, what are your top three tourists attractions?